RauldAlmeida/Portofolio/README.md

 <sup>RESUME - Orthodontic systems, including brackets and aligners, have gained significant popularity for dental correction.
 Countered orthodontic loops are typically employed in these devices to optimize the treatment of misaligned teeth.
 A manual mechanical device was previously created to measure the force and moment generated during loop deformation in various levels of pre-activation.
 This creative option urges as a tryout to rectify the lack of solutions to aid orthodontic loop countering.
 This work aimed to improve it to an automated solution that stimulates gingival/occlusal pre-activations and stores forces and moments generated.
 Firstly, a CAD modeling was created for a new proposed solution.
 Then, materials and components were meticulously selected to achieve this, and detailed technical drawings were created to fabricate some parts using a Computer Numerical Control (CNC) machine.
 The new system is powered by stepper motors and uses load cells to sense force and moments of loop ends, both controlled by an Arduino-Python interface.
 To the purpose goal, rigorous testing and system trials assess the correlation between force and moment for each end loop activation.
 Moving forward, the aim is to solve friction errors, conduct more complete tests, and collaborate with the esteemed Faculty of Dental Medicine at the University of Porto to scrutinize the outcomes.
 This project is believed to represent a vital contribution to addressing the need for more standard, efficient, and low-cost tools for orthodontic analysis.</sup>

+### A - Arduino Code
+[Open the following Paste](./arduino_code.ino/) to check the Arduino code used for motor and load cells control.
+### B - Python Code
+[Open the following Paste](./python_code.py/) to check the python interface designed using tkinter package.
+The interface communicate with Arduino and stires values of the motors and sensors embedded in the mechatronics system.

+### C - AutoCAD Draw Files
+[Open the following Paste](./2D%20Technical%20Draws/) to check the draws used for machining the metallic components to build up the mechanical system proposed in the final concept.

+Note that each pdf. file contains the export drawing from SolidWorks with defined tolerances and rugosities according to ISO.

+Apart from that, the components designations in each file are in Portuguese.
+The translation of each component designation drawed in each file is translated below:
+- Placa Base = Base Sheet
+- Tapa Motores = Motors Cover
+- Tapa Eixos = Axes Cover
+- Barra Angular = Angular Stacked Bar
+- Corrediça = Sliding Table
+- Placa Base Barra Angular = Hinge of Angular Bar
+- Olhal e Eixo do Sistema Angular = Ring nut and Angular Shaft

 ## Process Engineer at NORMA Group (~1 year)

 RESUME - ver contrato em casa